Writings about Music

 What a pleasant surprise to find this comment from an unknown person using the name "Election Inspector" from Seattle, referencing a famous song by Simon and Garfunkel: "Dear Mr Robinson, After reading several of your well reasoned, interestingly written, revelatory comments here, I would like to thank you for expanding the understanding and clarifying the limitations of Wesley Morris's piece.
 "God bless you please, [Mr] Robinson."
 And may the New York Times give a column to you one day."

 There is much one may comment on here, including things I agree with, but I will limit myself to this statement: "Particular to black American music is the architecture to create a means by which singers and musicians can be completely free..."
 Together with blues forms, the ragas of jazz, focusing on modern jazz and swing, are known as Jazz Standards.
 These songs originated primarily from Jewish American composers and lyricists with notable exceptions, just as the primary improvisers from the periods in question are African American with notable exceptions.
 And, after the blues, “I Got Rhythm” by George and Ira Gershwin was the dominant form for jazz improvisation.
 The genius of jazz ignites when an improviser of genius encounters a composer and lyricist of genius.
 For example, two of Charlie Parker's favorite vehicles, "All the Things You Are" and "The Song Is You", and two of John Coltrane's personal favorites, "My Favorite Things" and "Softly As In A Morning Sunrise", all share one common denominator: lyricist Oscar Hammerstein, together with three different composers: Jerome Kern, Richard Rodgers and Sigmund Romberg.
 Great jazz improvisers use awareness of a song's lyrics synergistically with the music for inspiration.
-There are some other statements in this article I feel are inaccurate, too, but this represents a central misunderstanding of jazz for no good reason except not understanding history or attempting to rewrite it.

 Here are some additional thoughts expanding upon my original comment, beginning with the last sentence: There are some other statements in this article I feel are inaccurate, too, but this represents a central misunderstanding of jazz; a general omission currently being taught in most colleges, and repeated in most book, blog, newspaper and magazine writings about jazz, something I definitely don't fault Wesley for because he is only one among many who have been misled by the aforementioned entities.
 Look, if the primary composers and lyricists of Jazz Standards had been Balinese or Swedish, I would say so, too.
 It's mostly the lack of intellectual acuity (or sheer mendacity?) that tasks me!
 Does anyone really think that a song like "Body and Soul" (one of myriad possible examples), used for a landmark recording by Coleman Hawkins, grows on trees, is of no significant consequence regarding the history of jazz, or that anyone could have created such an utterance at the drop of a hat, no problem?